Switch-Hax-uf2/switch-.uf2-files/README.md

 * go to "Tools > Board > Board Manager" and select Type: All and
 * Install "Arduino SAMD Boards" by Arduino
 * Install "Adafruit SAMD Boards" by Adafruit
-* Select the Trinket M0 with "Tools > Board > Adafruit Trinket M0"
+* Select the Trinket M0 with "Tools > Board > Adafruit SAMD > Adafruit Trinket M0"

 Go to Sketch > Include Library > Manage Libraries Install USBHOst by Arduino

 )

-Download the files in build folder or the latest release.
+Download the files in build folder (I would download the folder to work in, put your payload.bin in here as well) or the latest release.

 Once you reach this step your mostly set up to make your own .uf2 files.

-The build.ino is from euclala's repository and the python files I found somewhere I don't remember.
+The build.ino is from euclala's repository and the python files I found somewhere I don't remember, the batch files I created to make it a little easier to use.

-open cmd and cd to the location where you are working (command is cd %filelocation%)
+If you want to use the python files instead of the batch files (python is still required) open cmd and cd to the location where you are working (command is cd %filelocation%)

 run this command in cmd (python binConverter.py %nameof.bin%) to convert the .bin file to a .h file (the file used for the build.ino)

+If you want to use the batch files (a little easier) Open 1binConverter.bat and input the payload.bin (or path to such file).
+It will convert it to %nameof.h%

 At this point I would rename the .h file to one of the respective names for ease of use with the build.ino